jack-arturo/stormlight-short/README.md

-# 🎬 Stormlight Archives Short Film - AI Production Pipeline
+# 🎬 Stormlight: Into the Tempest - AI Production Pipeline

-An end-to-end AI-powered video generation pipeline for creating a Stormlight Archives short film using Google's Veo 3, Vertex AI, Midjourney, and Flow.
+An end-to-end AI-powered video generation pipeline for creating a 4-minute animated pilot trailer for the Stormlight Archives, using Google's Veo 3, Vertex AI, Midjourney, and Flow.

 ## 🚀 Quick Start